maxdeviant/peacock/README.md

 - Safety
   - We're using Rust, so we want things to be safe
   - Some of our libraries make this difficult:
-    - SFML's C bindings are unsafe
+    - SDL2's C bindings are unsafe
     - Peacock doesn't directly depend on it (yet), but in userland `specs` likes to panic a lot
 - "Batteries Included"
   - Peacock should have everything in it that allows you to get games off the ground fast